A chronology of key events:

 2007 November - Alvaro Colom of centre-left National Unity of Hope Party wins presidential elections with nearly 53 percent of the vote.

 2008 October - Ex-President Alfonso Portillo is extradited from Mexico to face corruption charges.
 A court later clears him.
-A court in 2012 said he could be extradited to the US to face money laundering charges.
+He is extradited to the US in 2013 to face money laundering charges.

 2008 November - Fifteen bus passengers including a Dutch national are shot dead and then set on fire in eastern Guatemala in what police believe to be a drug-related incident.